opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_F.md

 Compatibility metadata, and specifically external artifacts that are parsed by different plugins intended for diverse environments, can satisfy many use cases.
 The following are examples.

 - **scheduling**: Schedulers need to see image compatibility metadata to make decisions.
-Having the metadata only available in the image manifest (at the image selection or pulling phase) does not satisfy this use case, which needs to retrieve metadata for one or more images apriori.
-The external artifact structure works well here, as scheduling communities could easily use external artifacts with external plugins to inform their schedulers.
-In HPC the example use case is Flux Framework, a graph-based scheduler that would define different resource subsystems in a graph (for image compatibility metadata to match to) and in Kubernetes an example use case is Node Feature Discovery (NFD) that would warrant wanting their annotations ascribed to images.
+Having the metadata only available in the image manifest (controlled by way of OCI) is severely limiting to niche communities that might need additional (less common) information for scheduling.
+An example comes from the HPC community with MPI.

 - **image selection**: is a use case only in that the tool selecting the image does not eventually adopt one of the simpler proposals [A](PROPOSAL_A.md) or [E](PROPOSAL_E.md), or has use case that is not addressed by a traditional container runtime pulling the image (and using image manifest metadata).